 The percentage of municipal waste in NJ that is recycled has fluctuated recently, with no clear long-term trend.

-Hazardous waste is disposed of in ways that are safe for both humans and the environment.
+The production of hazardous waste is minimized and that which is produced is disposed of in ways that are safe for both humans and the environment.
 Past contamination is cleaned up.

 Toxic Chemical Releases